InGodWeTrustt/InGodWeTrustt/README.md

 > EN

-i everyone!
+Hi everyone!
 My repositories will be devoted mainly to the language JavaScript plus Typescript.

 ## Internet resources
 List of the most frequently visited internet resources: